enspiral/handbook/introduction.md

 {% hint style="info" %}

 This is a draft version of the 2023 update to [Enspiral Handbook](https://handbook.enspiral.com) funded via [Fall'22 cobudget round](https://cobudget.com/enspiral/funding-round-2022/cl8sptz8h015509l2i8evb6vw).
-It will soon be merged into handbook.enspiral.com
+It will soon be merged into handbook.enspiral.com and the old version will be archived (and preserved for future reference).

 {% endhint %}